RiccardoGaspari/MyProjects/README.md

 - **Collaboration & Learning:**
   This repository is a testament to my continuous learning process and my ability to collaborate on complex projects.

-## Future Updates

-I plan to continuously update this repository with new projects, improvements on existing ones, and additional documentation as I further refine my skills and work on new challenges.

 ## Contact